AdobeDocs/commerce-operations.en/help/implementation-playbook/best-practices/maintenance/post-launch.md

 - **Support channels**: Implement customer support channels such as:

   - **Live chat**: Offer live chat support for immediate assistance.
-Popular solutions include Zendesk, Intercom, or Tidio.
+Popular solutions include Zendesk, Intercom, and Tidio.

   - **Email support**: Use a support ticketing system like Freshdesk or Zoho Desk to manage customer inquiries effectively.